Military of Carthage: Overview

 The most distinct feature of the Carthaginian army was its composition.
 Contrary to most other states in the Mediterranean at the time, the army was composed almost exclusively of foreign mercenary units while its navy was manned by citizens.
 Carthage lacked a history of citizen infantry forces, requiring its army to be composed mainly of foreign troops, particularly Libyans, Numidians, Iberians, Gauls, and Greeks.
-Its Phoenician origins, however, granted Carthage a long history as a seafaring people.
+Its Phoenician origins, however, meant Carthage had a long history of seafaring.
 Additionally, while the navy was a permanently manned force, the army would be enlisted only for a particular campaign and then demobilized.
 Only when the city of Carthage itself was threatened would citizens be conscripted into infantry service.

 Ancient authors, such as Polybius and Livy, tend to stress Carthage's reliance on mercenary units.
+Notably, Polybius also states that the Carthaginians "wholly neglect their infantry" because of their reliance on mercenary units.
 The term "mercenary", however, is misleading when applied to the entire Carthaginian army.
 As often the wealthiest polity in the region, Carthage could and regularly did employ large numbers of mercenaries in the true sense of the term.
 However, many of their African and Iberian recruits were not true mercenaries as these peoples often came from states or territories subject to or allied with Carthage, who were bound by treaty to supply Carthage's army with soldiers furnished from their own ranks.
 For example, the Carthaginian cavalry was predominantly provided by their Numidian allies, a people famous for their elite light cavalry units.
 In the aftermath of the First Punic War, Carthage was on the brink of bankruptcy and found itself unable to pay what they owed the true mercenaries who had served them in the war.
 This led to the Mercenary War with Carthage’s domestic forces and some of her remaining allies, forced to put down a rebellion by the unpaid mercenaries.
 Afterwards, Carthage continued to fill its ranks with foreign conscripts, but never depended on hired mercenaries in the same way again.